DocuSend

 Inspiring Stories of Overcoming Adversity

-For many small businesses, theirs is a story of overcoming adversity and beating the odds.
-Their owners and operators might be at a disadvantage because of who they are, but that doesn’t hold them back from being successful and giving back.
+For many small businesses, theirs is a story of overcoming adversity and beating the odds to become successful and give back.

 John’s Crazy Socks is an online sock store founded by a young man with Down syndrome, John Lee Cronin, along with his father.
 Theirs is a “business built on love” that is on a mission to spread happiness with crazy, colorful socks.
 Because of his dad’s support, John was able to put his entrepreneurial spirit to work.
 John is the face of the business, while his father runs the more technical aspects.